Citizen

 Pressing Information:

-100 Pink, Teal & Brown Swirl Vinyl (Magic Circle Subscription Exclusive)
+100 Pink, Teal & Brown Swirl Vinyl (Magic Circle Exclusive)

-900 Clear with Red Teal & Blue Splatter Vinyl / 900 (RFC Webstore Exclusive)
+900 Clear with Red Teal & Blue Splatter Vinyl / 900 (RFC Exclusive)

 500 White & Yellow Twister Vinyl (Newbury Comics Exclusive)